Welcome

 Payment

-Preferred payment is check (to Dr. Leslie Neville) or cash, though I’m able to accept a credit card through Square at the time of service.
+Preferred payment is check (to Dr. Leslie Neville) or cash.

 Aftercare

-I’m able to take your pet with me afterwards and arrange for cremation at Forget-Me-Not Pet Crematory in Northborough, MA.
+I’m able to take your pet with me afterwards and arrange for cremation at Final Gift (formerly Forget-Me-Not Pet Crematory) in Northborough, MA.
 They offer both Private and Group Cremation services.

-Private Cremation – your pet is cremated separately, and their ashes are returned to you in a complimentary bamboo urn.
-Your pet’s ashes can be returned to your local veterinarian, or you can pick them up at the crematorium.
+Private Cremation – your pet is the only pet in the cremation chamber.
+Your pet’s cremains are returned to you in a complimentary urn or in the decorative urn you purchase.
+Your pet’s cremains can be returned to your local veterinarian, you can pick them up at the crematorium, or they can be sent to you for an additional charge of $35.

 Additional Memorial Services

-Forget-Me-Not offers clay-and-ink paw or nose prints, along with decorative urns, engraving and other keepsake items.
-If you would like one of these items, I’ll note that request and have Forget-Me-Not contact you for payment.
+Final Gift offers paw and nose prints, along with decorative urns, engraving and other keepsake items.

 The following is a summary of the cost for Group and Private Cremation based on your pet’s weight: